kwadrnt/MEN-review/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-We haven't touched MongoDB, Express, Node, and jQuery in a long time!
+We haven't touched MongoDB, Express, and Node, or even jQuery in a long time!
 You may not remember the roles that jQuery plays or the reason why we have Express and Node working together.
 What is Mongoose anyway?
 It's going to be important to retrieve skills and use technologies that we've studied, so we're going to practice that.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->